Major Preparation Course Descriptions

 Communication Studies 182: Non Verbal Communication in Architecture.
 Considers how elements of design and style of buildings in architectural history send messages to viewers and users of buildings.

-Communication Studies 185: Field Studies in Communication (2 to 4 units.)
-Designed for juniors/seniors.
+Communication Studies 185: Field Studies in Communication (2 to 4 units, maximum of 8 units) Designed for juniors/seniors.
 Fieldwork in communication.
 Students participate in two-hour seminar sessions and spend seven hours in approved community settings each week for each two units of credit.
-May be repeated for a maximum of four units per term.
+May be repeated for a maximum of eight units.

 Communication Studies 186: Mass Media, Public Opinion, & Foreign Policy.
 Investigation of the various means through which the mass media and public opinion influence foreign policy.
 The goal is to develop a coherent view of the interaction between the media, public opinion, and politicians with respect to foreign affairs.